 "It was easier to be in Tanzania when I already had interest to internationalisation [due to the E+/YiA project] and I got a good international feeling from that trip, so it is easier to get involved with other international things in future."
 (3rd, FI).

-The Czech interviewees report in the third interview, that their E+/YiA projects - all with a focus on participation and active citizenship - tend to make them think of political participation in one way or another.
+The Czech interviewees report in the third interview that their E+/YiA projects - all with a focus on participation and active citizenship - tend to make them think of political participation in one way or another.
 In some cases, they are encouraged to enter local politics, in some cases they set off with a rather opposite idea of working from the social engagement perspective until they feel they could no longer achieve their goals through civil engagement.
-This would be the moment they would start their political engagements.
-Besides this special case political engagement is almost not fostered in long-term perspective.
+This would be the moment they would start their engagement in politics.
+Besides this special case, engagement in politics is almost not fostered in long-term perspective.

-A few interviewees report in the third interview about effects through the project, which came only up after the second interview, for example because a situation emerges, which requires a certain action.
-One interview partner for example, who is already engaged in a non-governmental help organisation before the project and who is sent to the project by it, dare to participate in a refugee camp in Greece, because she feels encouraged to do this through the E+/YiA project.
+In the third interview, a few interviewees report effects through the project, which came only up after the second interview, for example because a situation emerges, which requires a certain action.
+One interview partner for example, who is already engaged in a non-governmental aid organisation before the project and who is sent to the project by it, dares to participate in a refugee camp in Greece, because she feels encouraged to do this through the E+/YiA project.
 Shortly before the start of her service the refugee camp is closed (due to reasons of hygiene and security).
 Nevertheless, it can be concluded, that challenges, offers, new situations and the like work as triggers, which can raise the awareness for project effects like encouragement and activate interviewees to take a certain action.
-Those project effects which have not yet been important for practical life can be seen as a repository.

-Furthermore, there are interviewees who report in the third interview, that besides an effect of the project, they already talk about in the second interview, they develop further in the meantime due to other influences.
-This can be illustrated by the example of two Austrian interviewees, who are rather young, very active in private life, but not socially engaged before the project.
+Furthermore, there are interviewees who report in the third interview that in the meantime, besides effects of the project they already reported in the second interview, they developed further due to other influences.
+This can be illustrated by the example of two Austrian interviewees, who were rather young, very active in private life, but not socially engaged before the project.
 They get to know about the project from the newspaper and participate in a short-term voluntary service, because they want to go abroad after finishing their school respectively their apprenticeship.
-In the second interview they report that they are sensitised for nature and protecting it, but both refer to the level of awareness raising and not to the level of practice.
+In the second interview, they report that they are sensitised for nature and protecting it, but both refer to the level of awareness raising and not to the level of practice.

 "One of the team members was very interested in making things from natural materials.
-So I have already taken a bit, I have to say in any case."
+I profited a bit from this, I definitely have to say."
 (2nd, AT)

 "I learned to simply appreciate the environment differently.
 The landscape was so beautiful and if you then come to town and there is waste everywhere ... so maybe it made me more aware of that.
-The fact that I would be actively involved now, that I would change something, is always such a thing, because I think a lot of people see it, but most of them do not do anything.
+The fact that I would be actively involved now, that I would change something, is always something different, because I think a lot of people see it, but most of them do not do anything.
 And yes, unfortunately, I am one of them."
 (2nd, AT)